What Happens If Your Equity Release Company Goes Under in 2022?

 You will only be able to borrow additional funds if there is still money available to release from your home.

-Alternatively, you can look at equity release alternatives to try find additional funds.
+Alternatively, you can look at equity release alternatives to try to find additional funds.

-What Happens if Your Equity Release Adviser Stops Trading?
+What Happens if Your Equity Release Advisor Stops Trading?

 Sometimes, the equity release company may not have enough money to pay out a lifetime mortgage income stream, leading them to become insolvent.